Who are we?

-The RBF's research agenda is structured around four topics:
+Our research is structured around seven themes:

 In 2012, the Centre launched its working paper series.